What is NLP??

 For example, Lisp (Locator/Identifier Separation Protocol), one of the earliest forms of NLP, ran on an IBM 704.
-Not only are the computers today vastly smaller in size, but they are also immensely more powerful.
+Not only are computers today vastly smaller in size, but they are also immensely more powerful.

-However, with the introduction of contact centers and regulations surrounding them, the technology has needed to advance in recent years.
+However, with the introduction of contact centers and regulations surrounding them, technology has needed to advance in recent years.

 Some of the most common applications of NLP algorithms that you will already know about are Siri, Bixby, and Alexa.
 They all use NLP to take intention from your speech and turn it into action, whether that is in the form of creating a note, sending a message, or playing a song.
-Furthermore, they will analyse and use previous interactions to understand the user intent on a better level.
+Furthermore, they will analyze and use previous interactions to understand the user intent on a better level.